Immigration And The Prevention Of Insanity (1913)

 If medical examination at the principal ports of embarkation were authorized, it would be practicable for an intending immigrant to present himself or any members of his family at an American Consulate and to be informed there whether he is likely to be accepted before he has sold or mortgaged his property or raised money by other means for his passage to this country.

-For reasons of humanity, then, if not for greater efficiency, American medical officers should make a mental examination at ports of foreign embarkation.
+For reasons of humanity, if not for greater efficiency, American medical officers should make a mental examination at ports of foreign embarkation.

 Another means of detecting excludable conditions in immigrants before their arrival in this country would be to detail American medical officers upon vessels bringing immigrants to the United States.